-Sustainable palm oil production comprises legal, economically viable, environmentally appropriate and socially beneficial management and operations.
-This is delivered through the application of the following set of Principles and Criteria (P&C), and the accompanying Indicators and Guidance.
+Sustainable palm oil production consists of legal, economically viable, environmentally appropriate and socially beneficial management and operations.
+This is delivered through the application of the following set of principles and criteria accompanying indicators and guidance.

-The first set of Principles and Criteria, Indicators and Guidance (RSPO P&C 2007) have been applied since November 2007.
-These had been subject to trial implementation from November 2005 to November 2007 and, in a number of countries, to a subsequent process of National Interpretation (NI).
-After five years of application by RSPO members, RSPO P&C 2007 were reviewed in 2012-2013, leading to the RSPO P&C 2013.
-After a further five years of application, these were reviewed and revised in 2017- 2018 by the RSPO Principles and Criteria Review Task Force.
+The first set of the RSPO Principles & Criteria, Indicators and Guidance (RSPO P&C 2007) has been applied since November 2007, followed by a process of the Thailand National Interpretation Working Group (TH-NIWG) in 2010.
+After five years of application by RSPO members, the RSPO P&C 2007 were reviewed in 2012-2013, leading to the RSPO P&C 2013.